rnascunha/xerock/README.md

 		IP address that will be listened.
 	-t, --threads=<num> | Default: 1
 		Number of threads that will share the work. <num> must be a number equal or greater 1.
+	-o, --config [config_file]
+		Read/write config file.
+If no argument provided, prints the configuration passed at command line (to be redirected to a file).
+If a argument is provided, reads configuration from this file (inline attributes overwrite file attributes).
  	-s, --ssl
 		Print 'true' if compiled with SSL support (otherwise 'false').
 	-p, --apps